-Key elements of the Council's Governance Framework 2022/23
+Key elements of the Council's Governance Framework 2023/24

-Full Council Approves amendments to the Constitution and all associated Procedure Rules, Protocols and Codes Approves Strategies, Policies and Plans which make up the Policy Framework, including Full Council the Corporate Plan and the Local Development Plan Approves the Council's budget and Medium Term Financial Strategy, including the setting of Council Tax Holds meetings in public unless exemptions apply.
-All decisions are publicly available in minutes of its meetings Cabinet Takes the majority of the Council's decisions on matters outside of the Council's budget and policy frameworks Sets priorities in line with the Council's Vision and recommends budget proposals to underpin delivery Reviews the Council's financial performance, performance of services and risk management Holds meetings in public unless exemptions apply.
-All decisions are publicly available in minutes of its meetings Governance and Audit Committee Scrutinises and approves Financial Statements on behalf of the Council Reviews Financial Regulations, Contract Procedure Rules and the Treasury Management Strategy Reviews and scrutinises governance arrangements, including Local Code of Corporate Governance, internal and external audit reports and management of risk Reviews annual reports for Safeguarding, Health & Safety, Business Continuity and complaints made to the Local Government Ombudsman Holds meetings in public unless exemptions apply.
-All decisions are publicly available in minutes of its meetings Overview and Scrutiny Committees Provides a critical friend challenge to the Cabinet and holds decision-takers to account Makes recommendations to decision-takers as part of pre-decision scrutiny Makes recommendations to decision-takers as part of policy or strategy development Can hold calls for evidence from internal or external stakeholders Holds meetings in public unless exemptions apply.
-All decisions are publicly available in minutes of its meetings Companies Committee Considers proposals on the creation of any new company or joint venture, making recommendations to Cabinet Provides oversight of companies, joint venture partnerships or other such collaborative arrangements whether wholly or jointly owned by the Council Provides the scrutiny function for investments, outcomes against funding, property disposals and other resourcing decisions made in relation to companies Holds meetings in public unless exemptions apply.
-All decisions are publicly available in minutes of its meetings Reviews performance management and projects including progress against milestones, resource allocation, risks and performance Completes Annual Assurance Statements and contributes to the effective corporate management and governance of the Council Risk Reviews risk registers for strategic, operational and fraud risks.
-Strategic risks considered by senior managers quarterly and Governance and Audit Committee biannually Internal Audit Sets the Internal Audit Strategy to meet the Council's overall strategic direction and provide assurance on risk management, governance and internal control arrangements Undertakes annual programme of audits and presents progress reports against the plan Makes recommendations for improvement in systems and controls and value for money
+Full Council Approves amendments to the Constitution and all associated Procedure Rules, Protocols and Codes Approves Strategies, Policies and Plans which make up the Policy Framework such as the Corporate Plan and Local Development Plan Approves the Council's budget and Medium-Term Financial Strategy, including the setting of Council Tax Holds meetings in public unless exemptions apply.
+All meetings are broadcast live and decisions are publicly available in minutes Cabinet Takes the majority of the Council's decisions on matters outside of the Council's budget and policy frameworks Sets priorities in line with the Council's Vision and recommends budget proposals to underpin delivery Reviews the Council's financial performance, performance of services and risk management Holds meetings in public unless exemptions apply.
+All meetings are broadcast live and decisions are publicly available in minutes Governance and Audit Committee Reviews and approves Financial Statements on behalf of the Council Reviews Financial Regulations, Contract Procedure Rules, and the Treasury Management Strategy as well as any amendments to the Constitution Reviews and scrutinises governance arrangements, including Local Code of Corporate Governance, internal and external audit reports, and management of risk Reviews annual reports for Safeguarding, Health & Safety, Business Continuity, and complaints made to the Local Government Ombudsman Holds meetings in public unless exemptions apply.
+All decisions are publicly available in minutes Overview and Scrutiny Committee Provides a critical friend challenge to the Cabinet and holds decision-takers to account Makes recommendations to decision-takers as part of pre-decision scrutiny Makes recommendations to decision-takers as part of policy or strategy development Can hold calls for evidence from internal or external stakeholders Holds meetings in public unless exemptions apply.
+All meetings are broadcast live and decisions are publicly available in minutes Standards Committee Oversees processes relating to Councillor Code of Conduct complaints Acts as a Hearing Review Panel for Code of Conduct complaint cases which are referred for formal review Promotes high standards in public office Holds meetings in public unless exemptions apply.
+All meetings are broadcast live and decisions are publicly available in minutes Management Reviews performance management and projects including progress against milestones, resource allocation, risks, and performance Completes Annual Assurance Statements and contributes to the effective corporate management and governance of the Council Risk Management Reviews risk registers for strategic, operational and fraud risks.
+Strategic risks considered by senior managers quarterly and Governance and Audit Committee bi- annually Internal Audit Sets the Internal Audit Strategy to meet the Council's overall strategic direction and provide assurance on risk management, governance, and internal control arrangements Undertakes annual programme of audits and presents progress reports against the plan Makes recommendations for improvement in systems and controls and value for money